2026 NFL divisional round picks, AI-generated score predictions

 SportsLine AI evaluated the 2026 divisional round NFL odds and revealed its NFL score predictions and best NFL picks

-Other divisional round NFL spreads include Texans vs. Patriots (-2.5) and Rams (-3.5) vs. Bears, both on Sunday.
-The smallest spread in the divisional round is Bills (-1.5) vs. Broncos.
+Other divisional round NFL spreads include Texans vs. Patriots (-3) and Rams (-3.5) vs. Bears, both on Sunday.
+The smallest spread in the divisional round is Bills (-1.5) vs. Broncos on Saturday.
 Before making any 2026 NFL divisional round picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.